-Since SharePoint maintains its own set of rules for file maintenance and modification, it is necessary to perform the following steps to delete/upgrade the deployed DevExpress Web Parts for SharePoint used in SharePoint Pages.
+Since SharePoint maintains its files and modification history, it is necessary to perform the following steps to delete/upgrade deployed DevExpress Web Parts for SharePoint used in SharePoint Pages.

-Back up HTML content of the HtmlEditor-based Web Parts (if any):
+Back up HTML content that contains HtmlEditor-based Web Parts (if any):

-1) Edit the corresponding page via the Site Actions -> Edit Page command to edit the corresponding page.
+1) Use the Site Actions -> Edit Page command to edit the corresponding page.

 2) Use the Smart Tag's Edit Web Part command to edit HtmlEditor-based Web Parts.

 3) Copy and store the HTML content from the HTML tab.